 Abingdon Fayre first started in 2000 as a small fete.
 In the years since then the show has grown in stature.
 Attendances have increased, and at the 2009 show there were over 10,000 people.
 For many years the show was known simply as the Abingdon Fayre, but in 2007 the show's title changed to Abingdon Air & Country Show to more accurately reflect the show's content.
 Although held on a military establishment, the show is a civilian event.
 It is organised entirely by volunteers, with proceeds being donated to a local charity.
 In addition to the flying activities the event usually features a wide range of ground attractions, such as stalls and arena display along with vintage and classic vehicles.

 The RAF Charitable Trust announced on 19th February 2016 that it had reached an agreement in principle with the Royal Air Force to organise an air show at RAF Scampton as early as September 2017.
 The Scampton airshow took place on September 9th-10th 2017 and was a success.
-It will also take place in September 2018.
+The Scampton Airshow will not take place in 2018 as the organisers fully consider the many lessons learnt in 2017.
+They hope to run the event in 2019.

 Dunsfold Wings & Wheels